njlauersdorf/ABPs/README.md

 $ source /path/to/new/virtual/environment/bin/activate
 $ source activate <virtual environment>
 ```
 Configure HOOMD-Blue.
-When configuring on cluster, be sure `-DENABLE_CUDA=ON` in the `cmake` tags as you will be using GPUs.
+When configuring on cluster, be sure `-DENABLE_CUDA=ON` in the `cmake` tags as you will be using CUDA-supported GPUs and MPI is enabled, allowing for use of a message passing interface for parallel programming.
 ```
 $ cd hoomd-blue
 $ mkdir build